PLLUG/pllug-presentation-system-2/doc/workflow/coding_standard_qml.md

 }
 ```
 ###4.
 QML Files naming
-##### Rule 4.1.
+##### Files 4.1.
 All QML files should be name in camel case style and name should begin with capital letter.

-###5.Best Practices and Advises
+###5.Best Practices and Advice
-##### Rule 5.1.
+##### Advice 5.1.
 Try to avoid heavy calculation and data manipulation in QML/Java Script code.
 Use QML for UI purpose.
 For heavy operation use C++.